 - Athletes are expected to put forth their personal best in the classroom, maintaining no less than a 2.0 GPA with no failing grades in any class.

 - At the end of first semester, eligibility will be assessed on first semester grades.
 Grade checks will be made each Friday at 8:00 a.m. starting the Friday after 10 days of school.
-At the beginning of a new quarter, only ineligible students will be checked on the first Friday.
+At the beginning of a new semester, only ineligible students will be checked on the first Friday.
 Athletes who fall below a 2.0 GPA or have an F will be on academic probation the first offense and if next grade check shows failing grades, the athlete will be placed on ineligibility.
 See academic probation and ineligibility details below.

 - For students participating in the LEAP program, if the student qualifies for a modified level of instruction or modified curriculum and has no outstanding assignments, an exception may be made.
 Athletic Director will discuss individual cases with the LD specialist and school principals.